xlegend1024/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```

 1. One last comment, we are using the "**iothubowner**" connection string to monitor the events.
 You could actually use a less privileged policy, like the "**service**" sas policy  we copied the connection string for earlier.
 Go ahead and try monitoring events with the **IoT Hub "service" SAS Policy Primary Connection String** policy connection string (the one with "**`SharedAccessKeyName=service`**" in it) you pasted into the [myresources.txt](./myresources.txt) file.
 It should work just fine because that SAS policy has permissions to read messages from the IoT Hub and that is all the permissions that `iothub-explorer monitor-events` needs.

-1. To stop monitoring events, press **Ctrl-C** at the command prompt and confirm exiting the script.

 ___